OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 `deviation.file.name` mentions the name of a CSV file, like - for example - `dp_2011_04_15.csv`.
 The default value is `zero-deviation.csv`.

-The format of this Comma-Separated-Value (CSV) file is the following one:
+The format of this Comma-Separated-Values (CSV) file is the following one:
 ```csv
 0.0,-0.9830777902388692
 5.0,-0.011026572256005562